 Throughout the negotiation, plaintiff made it known that she was opposed to the lease and remained uninvolved in the negotiation.

 The Plaintiff did not sign the lease agreement.

 Defendant husband maintained all of the income from the lease agreement.

 Plaintiff brought suit to cancel the lease.

 The lower court dismissed the action on the basis of nonsuit.

 On appeal, the court had affirmed the judgment which held that where one tenant leases common property to a third party, the other tenants in common can not cancel the lease or recover exclusive possession of the entire property.

 Where one tenant leases common property to a third party, the other tenants in common can not cancel the lease nor can they recover exclusive possession of the entire property.
-The judgment was affirmed.

 Suggested law school study materials